FbN/yado-js/README.md

 Every statement is a Javascript object or a function.

-We have three type of objects: bind, returns and to.
+We have three types of objects: bind, returns, and to.

-You can write this objects directly or using an utility function.
+You can write these objects directly or using a utility function.

-Let's see a quick example.
+Let's discover by samples:

 _Burrido version_